 Planting a rain garden is a simple, beautiful way you can help the environment.
-Some of the benefits of rain gardens are:
+Some of the benefits of rain gardens are that they:

-- Filter stormwater (catches garbage and filters out things like oil or pesticides)
+- Filter stormwater (they catch garbage and filter out things like oil or pesticides)

-- Creates a habitat for birds and butterflies
+- Create a habitat for birds and butterflies

 Dirt and plants are nature's way of filtering water.
 Because of impermeable surfaces like roads and concrete, less water gets filtered the natural way.
 Rain gardens are a great way to help reduce pollution from water.

 Many cities and organizations host things called work parties or tree plantings.
 This is when a group of people gets together to maintain or restore a park or piece of land.
 They remove invasive plants and often plant native ones like trees that naturally grow in that specific habitat.
 It's not too labor intensive because you go at your own pace, and the trees are usually still fairly small.